rishi-m100/stackoverflow_top50_question_scraper/README.md

 b. `npm start` in client directory

-C. Reload to obtain and display new data from stackoverflow.com
+c.
+Reload to obtain and display new data from stackoverflow.com